ErrorNull0/enZombieSurvival/readme.txt

 - initial survival quest ends after crafting stone axe
 - completing initial survival quest provides only 1 skill point
 - removed trader locate from initial survival quest

-Note: I use the No Traders mod by Aerial ( https://community.7daystodie.com/topic/26765-no-traders-modlet/ ) to remove all traders from the map, and then install my enZombies Traders mod ( https://github.com/ErrorNull0/enZombiesTraders ) to add in wandering traders.

-Version 1.0 Update:
--